-Born in Laporte, Iowa as Sam Hassell, he headed westward when he was still a young man.
+Born in Laporte, Iowa, as Sam Hassell, he headed westward as a young man.
 He began his criminal career in Texas, where he was associated with several outlaw gangs.
-The law finally caught up with him in Gonzales County, Texas and he was convicted, in about 1889, of horse rustling and sentenced to a five-year prison term in Huntsville.
+The law finally caught up with him in Gonzales County, Texas, and he was convicted, in about 1889, of horse rustling and sentenced to a five-year prison term in Huntsville.
 However, just four months shy of completing his term, he escaped.

 The three men would soon join up with Black Jack Christian’s High Fives Gang, at which time Sam Hassell began to use the name of Bob Hayes.